mbakhoff/class-generator/readme.md

 1. download *storage.zip* from the root of this repository.
 2. unzip *storage.zip*.
-3. open the command line and navigate to the unpacked *storage* directory. you don't need to leave this directory for the rest of this section.
+3. open the command line and navigate to the unpacked *storage* directory. you don't need to leave that directory for the rest of this chapter.
-4. check that the source files are in *src* and gson jar is in *lib*. read the source code.
+4. check that the source files are in *src* and the gson jar is in *lib*. read the source code.
 5. create a directory named *build*.
 6. run *javac -help* on the command line.
 7. use *javac* to compile the code in *src*.

-   set the necessary flags to generate all debugging info, specify *utf-8* for source file encoding and set the output directory to *build*. note that you should pass all source files to *javac*, not compile them one-by-one.
+   set the necessary flags to generate all debugging info, specify *utf-8* for source file encoding and set the output directory to *build*. note that you should pass all source files to *javac* in one go, not compile them one-by-one.

    the source code references classes from package *com.google.gson*. try to compile the classes without setting the classpath. what error do you get? try again, but this time add gson-2.7.jar to classpath.

-8. make sure the compiler generated two class files in *build*.
+8. make sure the class files were created in *build*.

 ### Running the application

 1. run *java -help* on the command line.
-2. the main class is in *app.StorageApp*. try to start the application with *java app.StorageApp*. note that you need to pass the *fully qualified class name* (not the class file itself). the command will fail. why can the JVM not find the main class?
+2. the main method is in *app.StorageApp*. try to start the application with *java app.StorageApp*. note that you need to pass the *fully qualified class name* (not the class file itself). the command will fail. why can the JVM not find the main class?